ptaushanov/Blob.io/README.md

 # Blob.io
-My attempt to create the new .io game.
+My attempt to create the new .io game